MuckRock/documentcloud/docs/api/api.md

 | updated_at           | Date Time    | Read Only          | Time stamp when the document was last updated                                                                                                                    |
 | user                 | Integer      | Read Only          | The ID for the [user](#users) this document belongs to                                                                                                           |

-[Expandable fields](#expandable-fields): user, organization, projects, sections, notes
+[Expandable fields](#expandable-fields): user, organization, projects, sections, notes, revisions

 ### Uploading a Document